 This Circular stipulates health standards for recipients of sperm, eggs, and embryos; the delivery and receipt of sperm, eggs, and embryos between facilities storing sperm, eggs, and embryos; the minimum list of techniques in medical examination and treatment that facilities performing in vitro fertilization must perform; statistical reporting, data management, and information sharing on reproductive support.

-Health standards for sperm, egg, embryo recipients
+Health standards for sperm, egg, and embryo recipients

 People with acute illnesses should delay embryo transfer until treatment is stable.

-Delivery and receipt of sperm, eggs and embryos between facilities
+Delivery and receipt of sperm, eggs, and embryos between facilities

 In addition, the Circular regulates the delivery and receipt of sperm, eggs, and embryos between sperm, egg, and embryo storage facilities.